 Energy bills can go through the roof in the summer.
 But rising temperatures don’t mean your costs need to climb, too.
-In fact, there are ways to quickly cut down on spending by at least 25 percent without braving the sweltering heat, says Gary Wollenhaupt, founder of ProudGreenHome.com, a site for making homes more energy efficient.
+In fact, there are ways to quickly cut down on energy spending by at least 25 percent without braving the sweltering heat, says Gary Wollenhaupt, founder of ProudGreenHome.com, a site for making homes more energy-efficient.

 Try these seven hacks to help cool your home without spending extra on the AC: